d3ska/d3ska.github.io/_posts/2022-08-22-static-factory-method.md

 }
 ```

-Besides, the above examples what's worth mentioning is I think the most representative example of static factory methods in the JDK which is class. <br>
+Besides, the above examples what's worth mentioning is I think the most representative example of static factory methods in the JDK which is Collections class. <br>
 This is a non-instantiable class that implements only static methods.

 Few examples of Collections static factory methods: